 Client intake forms are a simple way of collecting information and sometimes files from new clients.
 The benefits are:

-- Saving time on back and forth conversations via email or phone
+- Saving time on back-and-forth conversations via email or phone

-- All client content and files in one place rather than on messy email threads or scattered in cloud storage
+- All client content and files are in one place rather than on messy email threads or scattered in cloud storage

 - An easy way to update all team members on key client information to avoid mistakes and poor client communication